 - Other user and application data that contain different settings and locations (on the file system or the registry) based on processor architecture.

-Currently, this scenario has too many variables to adequately test the interoperability.
+This scenario has too many variables to test the interoperability adequately.
 Therefore, sharing roaming user profiles between 32 and 64-bit Windows is not supported.